Skip to main content

 Traditional gift categories:

-• Modern registries: 25% of urban couples use Western-style registries
+• Modern registries: Some urban couples use Western-style registries

 • Symbolic value: Gifts represent community investment in marriage success